lhbrichard/rumor-detection/README.md

 The public code for paper

-Update when the paper is public available
+Update when the paper is publicly available